-If your client is not happy with the work you are providing, are they to still provide you a certain amount of money for the work you did and any materials you supplied?
+If your client is not happy with your work, will they still provide you a certain amount of money for the work you did and any materials you supplied?

-It's extremely important to be as clear as you can in your contract so that both parties understand what they will receive from working together.
+It's extremely important to be clear in your contract so that both parties understand what they will receive from working together.

 3. Dispute Resolution:

-Dispute resolution can protect you from having to go to court, and having the courts decide how to handle the situation.
+Dispute resolution can protect you from going to court and having the courts decide how to handle the situation.

-For instance, you can add a 30 days clause that allows you to try to remedy the situation, so you don't have to go to court and incur expensive court and attorney fees.
+For instance, you can add a 30-day clause that allows you to try to remedy the situation so you don't have to go to court and incur expensive court and attorney fees.

 Clients cannot ignore this clause.
 If the client decided they don't want to try to resolve the issue with you and allow you to remedy the situation and the client takes you to court, this clause would be in your favor, and the client would have to allow you the 30 days to fix the issue.